ameeralwafiq/Case-Study-Report-Sab-a/README.md

 TAG: OWASP_2021_A03: This refer to user-supplied data is not validated, filtered, or sanitized by the application.

+Common Vulnerability Scoring System (CVSS) Base Score: 2.1 (Low).

+Due to the information before, it can be concluded that the Confidentiality, Integrity and Availability (CIA) of this vulnerability is according to the data below:

+Confidentiality Impact: Low
+Since the risk is classified as "Informational," it is unlikely that sensitive or confidential information would be compromised.

+Integrity Impact: Low to Medium
+The CWE ID 20 suggests that there is a vulnerability related to input validation and sanitization, which could potentially lead to a compromise of data integrity if exploited.
+However, since the attack source is "Passive," the likelihood of exploitation is lower.

+Availability Impact: Low
+The WASC ID 20 refers to a vulnerability related to input validation and sanitization, which could potentially lead to a denial of service (DoS) attack if exploited.
+However, since the attack source is "Passive," the likelihood of a successful DoS attack is lower.

 #### Prevention
 To prevent user-controllable HTML element attribute vulnerabilities, it is important to properly validate and sanitize all user input on the server-side, and to use secure coding practices when developing websites and web applications.
 Additionally, websites should use Content Security Policy (CSP) headers to restrict the types of content that can be loaded on their pages, which can help mitigate the impact of XSS attacks.
 Additionally, WordPress provides several built-in functions and plugins that can be used to sanitize and validate user input, but it's up to website developers to implement them correctly.